-Overseas Students: Students outside of the United States must pay the non-refundable fees of Overseas, Application, and Courier beforethe school issues and submits the I-20 form.
+Overseas Students: Students outside of the United States must pay the non-refundable fees of Overseas, Application, and Courier before school issues and submit the I-20 form.
 Once the visa is obtained, the tuition fee and accommodation (if applicable) must be paid before the first day of class.
 There will be a \$30 fee to reissue an I-20 in any case.

-Local Students: With confirmation of your acceptance, you will be required to make arrangements to take your placement test to determine your level and start your program on the next available program starting date.
+Local Students: With confirmation of your acceptance, you will be required to make arrangements to take your level placement test and start your program on the next available program starting date.
 Tuition and fees are due before your class starts.
-No I-20 form will be issued without a full payment for local students.
+No 1-20 form will be issued without a full payment for local students.

-Accommodation Available in San Diego only
+Accommodation \ Available in San Diego only

 IAE offers the following housing options: Accommodations in single or shared rooms in International Studios or accommodation with an American Host Family.
-Once they are reserved, the student is required to stay for at least a minimum of one month.
+Once they are reserved student is required to stay at least 1-month minimum.